Miranda Grosvenor

-Miranda Grosvenor was the fictitious name of an elusive Louisiana woman who enchanted dozens of famous men with sweet telephone talk in the 1970s and 1980s.
-In 1999, Vanity Fair exposed the mystery woman as Whitney Walton (1941-2016), a Baton Rouge social worker and bored fan who made a full-time hobby of calling stars.
+Miranda Grosvenor was the fictitious name of a Louisiana woman who supposedly seduced dozens of famous men over the telephone during the 1970s and 1980s.
+In 1999, Vanity Fair exposed the mystery woman as Whitney Walton (1941-2016), a Baton Rouge social worker and fan who made a full-time hobby of calling stars.
 Her voice and conversation style were reportedly so alluring that wealthy and powerful men (including actors, musicians, and movie moguls) fell in love without ever meeting her, and rearranged their whole evenings around speaking to the mysterious stranger.

 Background

 As "Miranda," Walton engaged in late-night telephone conversations with such stars as Billy Joel, Warren Beatty, Bob Dylan, Buck Henry, Eric Clapton, Michael Apted, Bono, Mike Nichols, Vitas Gerulaitis, Ted Kennedy, Johnny Carson, Art Garfunkel, Peter Gabriel, Robert De Niro, Rush Limbaugh, and Richard Gere, telling them that she was a blonde Tulane University student, wealthy socialite, and international model.
 According to Vanity Fair, at least two of her telephone paramours, Quincy Jones and Richard Perry, proposed marriage.
 Billy Joel wrote songs which he sang on Miranda's answering machine, considered her at times his "only friend," and considered writing a musical about her.
 Many others bought her jewelry and sent her plane tickets.
-Novelist Kinky Friedman created a Miranda character in his detective novels.
+Novelist Kinky Friedman created a character based on Grosvenor, Stephanie DuPont, in his detective novels.